Rethen-music/Rethen-language/README.md

 # Rethen-language
 Rethen is a modern programming language used to describe musical notation.
 Thanks to this, you can create very complex notes in a very simple way.
+We use FLEX and BISON to generate the Scanner and Parser.
 <br>
 <br>